warbe-maker/VBA-Message/README.md

 For the full flexibility we take the encapsulated example from above and have 2 button rows each with 3 buttons and a 3rd with an Ok button.
 In any standard module copy above the first procedure:
 ```
-Public Type tSection
-       sLabel As String
-       sText As String
-       bMonspaced As Boolean
-End Type
-Public Type tMessage
-       Section(1 to 3) As tSection
-End Type

 Public Function Msg( _
                     ByVal title As String, _
                     ByRef message As tMessage, _